-Israel has a comprehensive public transport system and expats will find that they do not need a car in the major cities.
+Israel has a comprehensive public transport system, and expats will find that cars are quite unnecessary in the major cities.
 Buses, trains and taxis are available and can be used to travel countrywide.

 Buses are the primary form of public transport in Israel and can be used for both local and intercity travel.
-Buses in Israel are affordable, safe and air-conditioned, and run frequent and reliable services.
-Expats can purchase tickets at bus stations or from the driver when boarding.
-Expats should note that buses do not usually run on the Sabbath or on Jewish holidays.
+Buses in Israel are safe and air-conditioned, and run frequent and reliable services.
+Expats should note that bus services are minimal on Shabbat and Jewish holidays.

-Egged is the largest bus company in Israel and it runs most of the main routes throughout the country.
-The quickest way to travel between cities is by bus and there are frequent buses between Jerusalem, Haifa and Tel Aviv.
+Egged is the largest bus company in Israel, and it runs most of the main routes throughout the country.
+The quickest way to travel between cities is by bus.
+There are frequent buses between Jerusalem, Haifa and Tel Aviv.

-Arab-run bus companies provide bus services in Nazareth, East Jerusalem and the West Bank, although the vehicles are usually older and uncomfortable.
+Arab-run bus companies provide bus services in Nazareth, East Jerusalem and the West Bank, although the vehicles are usually older and less comfortable.

 The national train operator in Israel is Israel Railways.
 Trains are inexpensive and run from Tel Aviv to most other large cities.
 There are also services to Ben Gurion Airport in Tel Aviv.
-There are four main railway lines in Israel: Tel Aviv to Haifa and Nahariya, Tel Aviv to Ben Gurion Airport, Tel Aviv to Be'er Sheva and Tel Aviv to Jerusalem.
-The coastal lines tend to be faster and more frequent than the lines to Be'er Sheva and Jerusalem.
+Israel has four main railway lines: Tel Aviv to Haifa and Nahariya, Tel Aviv to Ben Gurion Airport, Tel Aviv to Be'er Sheva and Tel Aviv to Jerusalem.
+The coastal lines are faster and more frequent than the Be'er Sheva and Jerusalem lines.

 Jerusalem has a light rail system that runs for a distance of eight miles (13km) through the city.
 Tel Aviv's light rail system is under development, with the Red Line completed in 2023 and the Purple and Green Lines still under construction.

 Haifa has a subway system called Carmelit, which is the world's smallest subway system, with four cars (as two two-car trains), six stations and a 1.1-mile (1.8km) single tunnel.

-All of Israel's large cities have taxi services, which can even be used for intercity travel.
-Taxis within cities have meters and intercity taxis charge standard fees that are set by the Ministry of Transportation.
+Israel's large cities have taxi services, which can even be used for intercity travel.
+Taxis within cities have meters, and intercity taxis charge standard fees that are set by the Ministry of Transportation.